 This page is a collection of resources that can be helpful for early-career astronomers & their supporters.
 Are there resources missing?
-Please email: floor.broekgaarden[@]cfa.harvard.edu.
+Or thinks that you would like to add?
+Please email: fsbroekgaarden[@]gmail.com (remove the “[ ]”).
+Much appreciated!
 Feel free to share this website or any of the resources listed below with your network.
+We are working on hosting this on an independent website.

 Links of other websites/groups that collect Astronomy resources